Canon 1200D vs G16

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1200D and Canon PowerShot G16 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G16 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1200D does not offer wifi capability.
+In contrast, the 1200D does not provide wifi capability.

 So how do things add up?
 Which of the two cameras – the Canon 1200D or the Canon G16 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.